metalbear-co/mirrord/TESTING.md

 test                                           latest    5080c20a8222   2 hours ago     300MB
 ```

-> **Note:** mirrord-agent is shipped as a container image as it creates a job with this image, providing it with
+> **Note:** mirrord-agent is shipped as a container image as mirrord creates a job with this image, providing it with
 > elevated permissions on the same node as the impersonated pod.

 ### Build and run mirrord